Ranking all 12 players to wear AC Milan’s No.9 shirt since 2000

 The Portugal international scored eight goals in 14 Europa League appearances but failed to replicate that form in Serie A, netting just two league goals.

-He’s since rediscovered his best form at Eintracht Frankfurt, and Milan may live to regret letting him leave.
+He’s since rediscovered his best form in Germany, and Milan may live to regret letting him leave.

 Piatek wore the No.19 shirt during his first six months at Milan and hit the ground running, becoming the fastest player to score six goals for the club.